ctrlkip-rgb/Google-Gemini-Desktop/README.md

-# Google Gemini Desktop — Multimodal AI Client for Windows, macOS, and Linux
+# Google Gemini Desktop / Windows, macOS, and Linux

 **Google Gemini Desktop** is an unofficial cross-platform AI workspace for multimodal chat, coding assistance, research, creative tasks, and image or file analysis.
 It gives users a dedicated Gemini-style desktop experience with organized conversations, model selection, reusable prompts, and streaming-friendly responses.